 Realizing that you need help to deal with an issue is most often the first, important step in any healing journey.
 If reading this article is triggering, it may be an indication that there's something active in your psyche that needs your attention.
 However, it would not be advisable to tackle this one alone.

 You might not know if the relationship with your mother is abusive or toxic.
 You don't have to use a label if you're not sure.
 The goal of working with an online counselor is to take some time to understand your feelings, process them, and find ways to cope.
 Family dynamics are challenging and complicated.
 When you have a toxic mother, you may be afraid to admit that you have complex emotions toward her.
-These are things that you can work through with an online counselor at BetterHelp, an unbiased listener who cares about your well-being.
+These are things that you can work through with an online counselor, an unbiased listener who cares about your well-being.
 By processing your relationship, you can learn healthy ways to cope and move forward.
+It may come as no surprise to you that children of toxic parents tend to experience more mental health issues (compared to children of healthy parents).
+However, there is hope.
+Research shows that online therapy can be a powerful tool in reducing parent-child conflict, thus reducing the mental health issues that children of toxic parents experience.

 Many clients at BetterHelp have worked through family problems with their online therapists.
 People talk through their emotional challenges with their families, so that they can heal and have fulfilling relationships with other people in their lives.
-Read below for some reviews of BetterHelp counselors.
+Read below for some reviews of BetterHelp counselors, from people experiencing similar issues.

 "I have had three encounters of counselors in my life, including in-person sessions, and I can confidently recommend Dr Hahn as an excellent counselor.
 He listens to you, understands your concerns, and doesn't downplay them.
 You are taken seriously.
 I didn't think online therapy can be as in depth as in-person counseling, but with his encounters I learned it's the counselor who makes the experience, not the form of encounter.
 I will continue to work with Dr Hahn, and I believe in his approaches and interventions."